firebase/flutterfire/docs/auth/start.md

 );
 ```

+Migration reads the existing session straight from the Keychain when Auth has
+not restored it yet, so it is safe to run at app startup before any other Auth
-Migration can replace a user already stored in the destination access group.
+call.
+Migration can replace a user already stored in the destination access
+group.
 For more information about configuring access groups, see
 [Enabling cross-app authentication with shared Apple Keychain](https://firebase.google.com/docs/auth/ios/single-sign-on).